sharife/hyas/content/about/profiles/braeden-nelson.md

   those communities.
 Ultimately, the Backward River sends that wastewater across the continent, damaging waterways along the way and producing a dead zone in the Gulf of Mexico.
+bio: >-
-bio: Braeden Nelson is pursuing a Master in Urban Planning and Policy from the University of Illinois at Chicago.
+  **Bio:** Braeden Nelson is pursuing a Master in Urban Planning and Policy from the University of Illinois at Chicago.
 He is a research assistant with the Freshwater Lab helping to facilitate internship placement in the Freshwater Lab course and supports a research project on water recycling.
 He also works